SAP-archive/kubernetes-deployment-orchestrator/doc/user_guide.md

 #### Create Certificates

-Shalm provides creation on self signed certificactes out of the box.
+Kubernete deployment orchestrator provides creation on self signed certificactes out of the box.
 These certificates can be used for
 * Mutual TLS within your application
 * Register k8s webhooks